NicolasGuilloux/blade-shadow-beta/README.md

 If your active GPU is an Intel chipset and you have no dedicated GPU, you will need the i965 Intel driver.
 On an APT-based distribution, install the driver with: `sudo apt install i965-va-driver`.
 On Solus, install it with `sudo eopkg it libva-intel-driver`.

+For NVIDIA users, we recommand you to patch your OS with this one made by the wonderful community: https://gitlab.com/aar642/libva-vdpau-driver

 ## AppImage